What is AI alignment?

 For example, an LLM like ChatGPT is created by training a huge neural network to predict human text as accurately as possible, and then fine-tuning it to favor text completions that were rated highly by human evaluators.
 We don’t know how the resulting system works.
 Superficially, the LLM imitates many patterns associated with purposeful decision-making, which is what we’d expect from an LLM which scored highly according to human evaluators.
 But in many ways, the LLM appears to have incoherent preferences or fail to choose good outcomes for any goal.
 So we have no special reason to think that it’s trying to predict the consequences of its decisions and check them against some set of values in any systematic way.

 Still, the concept of “alignment” has some meaning for current systems.
 We can say that ChatGPT “is capable of” spewing abuse, because it has learned how to predict abusive internet text.
-Yet the LLM’s cognition has been chiseled by RLHF in such a way that it (usually) “chooses” not to do so.
+Yet its cognition has been chiseled by RLHF in such a way that it (usually) “chooses” not to do so.
 In that sense, it is (mostly) “aligned” with OpenAI’s intended values.

 Future systems

 It’s not clear how similar future, smarter-than-human AI systems will be either to current AI systems, or to the simple model described above.
 Some argue that future systems will systematically optimize their environments, like in the simple model.
-Typically, these arguments are based on “coherence theorems” and “selection theorems”.
+Typically, these arguments are based on coherence theorems and selection theorems.
 Others think this sort of goal-directed consequentialism won’t appear by default, or can’t appear at all.
 Some of those arguments focus on how non-goal-directed current systems seem, and argue that future systems will behave like current ones.

-1. When we're talking about humans, words like “preferences” and “values” sometimes have connotations that we don’t mean to invoke here.
+When we're talking about humans, words like “preferences” and “values” sometimes have connotations that we don’t mean to invoke here.
 For example, we’re not saying an AI's preferences are a kind of emotional state, or that it has "values" in an ethical or moral sense.
 “Preferences” and “values” here are defined purely in terms of which outcomes the system will tend to choose over others. ↩︎

-2. Some sophisticated strategies are the end-result of a long sequence of patches fixing one problem after another with a poor, initial strategy.
+Some sophisticated strategies are the end-result of a long sequence of patches fixing one problem after another with a poor, initial strategy.
 Such strategies are likely to suffer from the problem of “The Nearest Unblocked Strategy”. ↩︎